apache/mxnet/docs/how_to/distributed_training.md

 Some iterators in MXNet that support this feature are `mxnet.io.MNISTIterator` and `mxnet.io.ImageRecordIter`.
 If you are using a different iterator, you can look at how the above iterators implement this.

+You can look at the example in [example/gluon/image_classification.py](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py) to understand how this is done.

 #### Different modes of distributed training
 Different modes of distributed training can be enabled by using different types of kvstore.
-Distributed training itself is enabled when kvstore contains the word `dist`.
+Distributed training itself is enabled when kvstore creation string contains the word `dist`.

 - `dist_sync`: In synchronous distributed training, all workers use the same synchronized set of model parameters at the start of every batch.
 This means that after each batch, the server waits to receive gradients from each worker before it updates the model parameters.